10-5-pursuit/mod-2-prework/README.md

   - Complete all 15 projects as in Level 1.
   - Complete an additional 5 projects of your choice from the remaining videos (totaling 20+ projects).

-Remember, the goal is not perfection but progress.
-Enjoy the journey and don't hesitate to reach out if you have any questions or need assistance.
+Remember, the goal is not perfection but persistence.
+Enjoy the journey!
 Happy coding!

 ---